 - Ultimate: Vanishing Act – Become temporarily cloaked and unleash multiple decoys

-Mirage is one of two legends locked behind a paywall (or through a dozen or so hours of grinding).
+Mirage is one of three legends locked behind a paywall (or through a dozen or so hours of grinding).
 All of his abilities are pretty similar, relying on deceiving the enemy.
 When Mirage falls to the ground, a decoy comes to life and he is cloaked for five seconds.
 This gives you time to scramble away and avoid being finished off.

 His tactical ability also deploys a decoy, but this time you can use the decoy to get the drop on your enemies.
 His ultimate is a combination of the two to the extreme.
 Unleashing Vanishing Act cloaks Mirage and creates multiple decoys.
 Simply put, if enemies are nearby and you have Vanishing Act available, it can lead to some very easy kills.